How to Build a Software Product from Scratch?

 It’s time to go live.
 This step involves preparing and launching your software while making sure it runs smoothly and is stable for usage.

 • Now it’s time to make some final rounds of testing to confirm that the user experience will be as intended.
 Check servers, databases, and configurations.
+A DevOps engineer plays a crucial role in managing servers, deploying updates, and integrating CI/CD pipelines to ensure a seamless deployment process.

 • Perform some training sessions (onsite, remote, or hybrid) to help users better understand how to use your software effectively and address any questions or issues.